 Care for those with pre-existing health conditions is near the hearts of many.
 According to the Kaiser Family Foundation’s independent news source, Kaiser Health News (KHN), 54 million people have a pre-existing condition for which insurance companies could have denied them coverage in the pre-ACA market.
 This means that over a quarter of non-elderly adults live with a pre-existing health condition.
 Also, nearly half of the non-elderly families in the U.S. have one or more adult family members with pre-existing conditions.

 As of November 2019, 62% of Americans wanted the Supreme Court to maintain the ACA protections in place for people with pre-existing health conditions, according to KSN.
 Pre-existing conditions range in severity but are usually chronic or long-term.
 Some common examples include diabetes, chronic obstructive pulmonary disease (COPD), cancer, and epilepsy.
 In the pre-ACA individual Marketplace, insurance companies could claim lesser ailments, like asthma or acne, as pre-existing health conditions.
-Some companies even claimed pregnancy before enrollment to charge higher rates or refuse coverage, altogether.
+Some companies even claimed pregnancy before enrollment to charge higher rates or refuse coverage altogether.

-Insurance Questions?
+Have Health Insurance Questions?

 Get affordable health insurance quotes by clicking here.